Table of Contents

 - Simplify logistics for both imports and exports.

-Dubai’s customs duties are competitive, with most imports subjected to a 5% duty based on the Cost, Insurance, and Freight (CIF) value.
-Exceptions include:
+Dubai’s customs duties are competitive: most imports are subject to a 5% customs duty calculated on the CIF value (Cost, Insurance, and Freight).
+There are important exceptions

 Using the Dubai Trade Portal